If you have an Akita and are planning to bring in a cat or vice versa, you have to consider whether this cat is safe with your dog.

 - Let the puppy and kitten sniff each other.
-The more they grow used to each other’s scent, the less likely they are to react unfavorably to each other.
+The more they grow used to each other’s scent, the less likely they react unfavorably to each other.

 - Establish boundaries for both of them, a line of what they are allowed to do to each other or not.
 (A kitten harmlessly trying to take away food or toy from an Akita might result in a scuffle, so be very careful.)

 - Introduce the puppy to different people outside of you and the kitten.
 Naturally, they are wary of strangers.
-When you expose them to friendly people, they will understand that not everyone is a threat, and it will make their demeanor more relaxed in general.
+When you expose them to friendly people, they will understand that not everyone is a threat, making their demeanor more relaxed.